 Once, when all possibility of romance dissipated, approximately around one in the morning, I screwed up an entire packet of cigarettes and threw them into the fire.
 The nearest in-the-middle-of-the-night cigarette selling place was about two hours walk away and I didn’t have a car.
 By the time I got home at five o’clock it was sunrise and I was in a ripe state.

 No, there’s no life after love.
 Or, yes, perhaps there is, but it’s a different life – I have subsequently discovered.

 I know it’s confusing but this is not me.
 These are actually models.

 4. What’s your theme song?

 I’m a bit “yesterday” when it comes to choosing a theme song.
 I guess it would have to be the song my father banned from us playing on the (back-then) gramophone.
 It was the flipside of Peter Sellers and Sophia Loren’s “Goodness Gracious Me”.
 The song was called “We’re removing Grandpa’s grave to build the sewer”.
 I absolutely loved it back then (and still do).
 I suppose part of the appeal was that Dad had banned it and it could only be played when he was out of the house.
 Apart from that as a ten year old I got given a collection of recordings of music by famous composers and I thrashed Stravinsky’s “Rite of Spring” to death.
 Mum would say, “Turn that horrible music down” but I didn’t.

 I still get immensely excited by every note of it, and sometimes take the score to bed with me to read like a novel.
-But for the time being, if you’re hoping to get an insight into my excitement you may have to wait until you hear about the THREE THINGS ABOUT MYSELF towards the end of this reflection.
+But for the time being, if you’re hoping to get an insight into my excitement you may have to wait until you hear about the TWO THINGS ABOUT MYSELF towards the end of this reflection.